hmcts/prl-performance/README.md

-### XUI Gatling Performance Tests
+### PRL Gatling Performance Tests

-This script runs a suite of services against XUI in a cohabitation scenario:
+This script runs a suite of services against PRL in a cohabitation scenario:
-- General caseworker flows
-- Probate solicitor journey
-- Divorce solicitor journey
-- Financial Remedy solicitor journey
-- Family Public Law solicitor journey
-- Immigration and Asylum solicitor journey
-- No Fault Divorce solicitor journey
+-C100 Citzien Journey

 To run locally:
 - Performance test against the perftest environment: `./gradlew gatlingRun`